OKIOCAM officially supports PCs, Macs, and Chromebooks. OKIOCAM does not support iPads or Android-based tablets.

 OKIOCAM does not feature OCR (Optical Character Recognition) technology.

-OKIOCAM and OKIOLABS applications do not directly enable users to save or convert their files to PDF format.
+OKIOCAM and applications developed by OKIOLABS do not directly enable users to save or convert their files to PDF format.